yk-dev-health/healthcare-data-pipeline/README.md

 * modality must be one of: CT / MRI / US
 * slice_thickness must be > 0
 * study_date must follow YYYY-MM-DD format
-* data must be validated before processing
+* All data is validated before processing

 ---